Brain Tumors in Children

 When should I seek immediate care?

-- Your child has new problems walking or moving one side of his body.
+- Your child has new problems walking or moving one side of his or her body.

 - Your child has new or worsening headaches or body swelling.